Aeurias/NadeshikoSlimeVR/README.md

 ## Cases

 The standard tracker case, can house a 3.7V LiPo in 502040 (5x20x40mm) or 602535 (6x25x35mm) size comfortably.
 Max LiPo cell dimensions are 6x25x40mm.
-There is also a double battery variant of the case which allows stacking 2x 602535 batteries in parallel for longer runtime but is 5.6mm taller.
+There is also a double/taller battery variant of the case which allows stacking 2x 602535 batteries in parallel or just using some rare LiPo that is tall for longer runtime, this case is 5.6mm taller.

 The cases has been designed according to [JLCPCB/JLC3DP resin 3D printing guidelines](https://jlc3dp.com/help/article/212-3D-Printing-Design-Guideline).
 The case can be ordered from [JLC3DP](https://jlc3dp.com/3d-printing-quote) or [Elecrow](https://www.elecrow.com/3d-printing-service.html), and the resin to select on your order is up to you.
 I prefer the [**9000R**](https://jlc3dp.com/help/article/195-9000R---Photosensitive-Resin), [**CBY**](https://jlc3dp.com/help/article/437-CBY-Photosensitive-Resin), [**Black Resin**](https://jlc3dp.com/help/article/198-Black-Resin--Photosensitive-Resin), or equivalent low cost options..